JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/04-Free/02-Why-Use-the-Free-Monad/03-From-Either-to-Variant.md

 ### Pattern Matching in Variant

 The other functions that `Variant` provides can be see via its [docs](https://pursuit.purescript.org/packages/purescript-variant/5.0.0/docs/Data.Variant#v:on).
-Since I'm still learning how to read/write type-level programming, I looked at the project's [test's source code](https://github.com/natefaubion/purescript-variant/blob/v5.0.0/test/Variant.purs) and created these two tables to help me understand those functions.
+I created the following table after looking at the project's [test's source code](https://github.com/natefaubion/purescript-variant/blob/v5.0.0/test/Variant.purs).
 Some functions seem to exist to fit different people's syntax preferences:

 | Exhaustively pattern matches types by... | Allows "open" `Variant` instances? | Corresponding function's syntax
 | - | - | - |